Sapphire, Diamanté & Sterling Filigree Art Deco Bracelet by Granbery

-With its sapphire-glass-stone baguettes and diamanté accents set in sterling silver filigree, this 1920s Art Deco bracelet by Granbery has the construction and appearance of its fine jewelry counterpart.
-The excellent articulation and clasp with safety catch are the hallmarks of high quality.
-Although one of the baquettes has a small surface chip, my expert jeweler has confirmed that the stone is firmly set.
+This sterling silver filigree bracelet by Granbery is a fine example of a style that was very popular in the 1920s.
+With its sapphire-glass baguettes and diamanté accents, this piece has the same construction and appearance as its fine jewelry counterpart.
+The excellent articulation and clasp with safety catch are the hallmarks of high-quality.
+Although one of the baguettes has a small surface chip, my expert jeweler has confirmed that the stone is firmly set.
+The bracelet looks perfect when worn.
 Granbery advertised their flexible bracelets in the June 1925 issue of The Keystone, a jewelry trade publication.
-This bracelet looks lovely with several of my sapphire Art Deco necklaces and earrings — scroll down to see a selection.
+Scroll down to see a selection of sapphire Art Deco necklaces and earrings to wear with this lovely piece.

 Vintage Earrings, 1930s Jewelry, Unsigned JewelryThese faux sapphire earrings create a lot of movement with their half-moon stones suspended on silver chains with a dangling stone in the middle.
 The domed round stone at the earring top and half-moon at the bottom are both faceted.
-The original screw-backs were converted to sterling silver lever-backs for pierced ears by my expert jeweler.
-These earrings look great with my sapphire Art Deco bracelets — scroll down to see them.
-If you don’t have pierced earrings, I have sapphire dangling Art Deco earrings with their original screw-backs — scroll down to see them as well.$ 195
+The original screw-backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
+Scroll down to see a selection of sapphire Art Deco bracelets to wear with these earrings.
+If you don’t have pierced earrings, a pair of sapphire dangling Art Deco earrings with their original screw-backs is available — scroll down to see them as well.$ 195

-Round sapphire-glass stones in open-back decorative silver-tone settings and suspended from a delicate chain form these versatile and easy-to-wear Art Deco earrings.
-The original screw-backs were converted to sterling silver lever-backs for pierced ears by my expert jeweler.
-These earrings coordinate beautifully with several of my other sapphire Art Deco pieces — scroll down to see a selection.
-If you don’t have pierced earrings, I have sapphire dangling Art Deco earrings with their original screw-backs — scroll down to see them as well.$ 195
+Vintage Earrings, 1920s Jewelry, Unsigned JewelryThese Art Deco sapphire earrings each have a round, blue-glass stone set in an open-back decorative silver-tone frame suspended from delicate chain.
+The original screw backs were converted to sterling silver ear wires with lever backs for pierced ears by my expert jeweler.
+These elegant earrings are versatile and easy to wear – a perfect pair for women who look best in cool colors.
+Scroll down to see a selection of coordinating pieces.
+If you don’t have pierced earrings, sapphire pendant Art Deco earrings with their original screw-backs are available — scroll down to see them as well.$ 195